Having an online business sounds like a great idea. Yet for so many who go down this path, this business model doesn’t work.

 There are other programs that can do this – and do it very well.
 Although they can be very expensive or complicated.

-For me, I’m almost finished transferring from my current system – which has served me very well – over to Kartra.
-The last of my customers are being transferred across this week.
+For me, I’ve transferred everything from my previous system – which served me very well – over to KartraTM.

 All you need to do is edit them as needed to suit your products, payment links, emails and so on.
 This makes it super-easy to get started with your campaigns.

 When you send emails, you can integrate your KartraTM account with one of a selection of email providers or you can send it direct from KartraTM.

 Plus, you can send from your own preferred email address.
 This was extremely easy to set up following their tutorials.